alindeman/upgradingtorails4/text/07_action_controller_and_action_view.markdown

 end
 @@@

-**strong_parameters** can accept deeply nested structures of arrays and hashes, but needs to be aware of their structure.
+**strong_parameters** can accept deeply nested arrays and hashes, but needs to be aware of their structure.
 For in-depth coverage of the syntax, scan the examples in the [**strong_parameters** README](https://github.com/rails/strong_parameters/blob/master/README.md).

 #### <a id="unpermitted-attributes"></a>Behavior for Unpermitted Paramters

-Any parameters that is not `permit`ted is removed from the hash of parameters passed through **strong_parameters**.
+Any parameter that is not `permit`ted is removed from the hash of parameters passed through **strong_parameters**.
 The model will simply not see it at all.

 Furthermore, in the development and test environments, a message is logged